-Aiming at producing higher resolution global reanalysis datasets from coarse resolution reanalysis, a global version of the dynamical downscaling using a global spectral model (GSM) is developed.
-A variant of spectral nudging, the modified form of scale-selective bias correction (SSBC) developed for regional models is adopted.
-The method includes; 1) nudging of temperature in addition to the zonal and meridional components of winds, 2) nudging to the perturbation field rather than to the perturbation tendency, 3) no nudging and correction of the humidity.
-The downscaling experiment was performed using T248L28 (about 50 km resolution) global model, driven by NCEP/NCAR Reanalysis 2 (T62L28 resolution, about 200 km resolution) during 2001.
-Evaluation with high-resolution observations showed that the monthly averaged global surface temperature and daily variation of precipitation were much improved.
-Over North America, surface wind speed and temperature are much better, and over Japan, the diurnal pattern of surface temperature is much improved, as are wind speed and precipitation, but not humidity.
-Three well-known synoptic/sub-synoptic scale weather patterns over the USA, Europe, and Antarctica were shown to become more realistic.
+Aiming at producing higher resolution global reanalysis datasets from coarse 200 km resolution reanalysis, a global version of the dynamical downscaling using a global spectral model (GSM) is developed.
+A variant of spectral nudging, the scale-selective bias correction (SSBC) developed for regional models is modified in the following manner to adapt it to the global domain; 1) temperature is nudged in addition to the zonal and meridional components of winds, 2) a new formulation of the nudging coefficient is proposed in place of a single constant coefficient, 3) perturbation of zonally averaged humidity is set to zero, instead of area average.
+The downscaling was performed using T248L28 (about 50 km resolution) global model for 2001, driven by NCEP/NCAR Reanalysis 2 (T62L28 resolution).
+Evaluation with high-resolution observations showed that the monthly averaged surface temperature and daily variation of precipitation become better than the Reanalysis over the globe, although a significant positive bias of global precipitation was observed in the downscaled simulation.
+Over North America, surface wind speed and temperature become better, and over Japan, the diurnal pattern of surface temperature is much improved, as are wind speed and precipitation, but not humidity.
+Three well-known synoptic/sub-synoptic scale weather patterns over the USA, Europe, and Antarctica were shown to become more realistic with reasonable temperature windtopography relations.
 This study suggests that the global downscaling is a viable and economical method to obtain high-resolution reanalysis without re-running a very expensive high-resolution full data assimilation.